AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 Authors create courses.
 Learners can take up the courses and Administrators can track the performance of learners based on course consumption.

-# Overview {#overview}

 Adobe Learning Manager enables learners to access the courses, learning programs and certifications.
 Learners can browse through all the available courses by using catalog or enroll themselves to courses of their choice.
 Learners can view all the enrolled courses and the courses assigned to them in Learning tab.

-**Note**
+>[!NOTE]
+>
-Learners can also install Learning Manager iPad app from apple store and Learning Manager Android app from Google Play and access courses on mobile devices.
+>Learners can also install Learning Manager iPad app from apple store and Learning Manager Android app from Google Play and access courses on mobile devices.
 All the learners role features are also available in the app.
 Learners can also take courses offline and get a seamless access after going online.
 Refer to  [iPad & Android tablet users](ipad-android-tablet-users.md) feature for more information.

-# Viewing courses {#viewingcourses}
+## Viewing courses {#viewingcourses}

 You can view a list of all available courses as a learner.
 Click My Learning from the Home page, or from the left pane to view all the courses that you have enrolled in.